stellar/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 ```

 When running Horizon on a private stand-alone network, Horizon will not start ingesting until Stellar Core creates its first history archive snapshot.
 Stellar Core creates snapshots every 64 ledgers, which means ingestion will be delayed until ledger 64.

-When you switch between different networks you will need to clear the Stellar Core and Stellar Horizon databases.
-You can wipe out the databases by running `docker-compose down --remove-orphans -v`.

 ## Using a specific version of Stellar Core